hazelweakly/hazelweakly.me/src/blog/home-baked-abstractions-store-bought-implementations.md

 1. The power to transcend paradigms.
 2. The mindset or paradigm out of which the system — its goals, structure, rules, delays, parameters — arises.
 3. The goals of the system.
-4. The power to add, change, evolve, or self-organize system structure.
+4. The power to add, change, evolve, or self-organise system structure.
 5. The rules of the system (such as incentives, punishments, constraints).
 6. The structure of information flows (who does and does not have access to information).
 7. The gain around driving positive feedback loops.